Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Proof of Theorem

 where $M = m_0 + m_1 + m_2$.
-The left-hand side of the latter recalls the well-known heliocentric coordinates (see for exemple~\cite{Las89}).
-We will see that, in these new coordinates, the Hamiltonian $H$ is split into a Hamiltonian depending on $Y_0$ and a Hamiltonian depending on the variables $\{X_i, Y_i\}_{i = 1,2}$ (see~\eqref{H0phi0}).
-In these new coordinates, if $X_1 \ne 0$, $X_2 \ne 0$ and $X_1 \ne X_2$, the Hamiltonian of the planar three-body problem $H_0$ is equal to
+The left-hand side of the latter recalls the well-known heliocentric coordinates (see for example~\cite{Las89,Che89}).
+In these new variables, the Hamiltonian $H_0$ is split into two components: one dependent on $Y_0$ and another dependent on the variables $\{X_i, Y_i\}_{i = 1,2}$ (see~\eqref{H0phi0} below).
+More specifically, one can see that if $X_1 \ne 0$, $X_2 \ne 0$ and $X_1 \ne X_2$, the Hamiltonian $H_0 \circ \phi_0$ is equal to